skhaz/rodrigo.delduca.org/about.md

 Due to my expertise in serverless and cloud technologies, a cryptocurrency fintech called [Blinktrade](https://blinktrade.com) expressed interest and made me an offer to develop a new cryptocurrency trading platform.
 In addition to working on this new project, Naka, I also worked on the bitcoin exchange.
 Thanks to my high performance and proficiency in various areas, I was promoted to Chief Technology Officer.
 Unfortunately, due to a downturn in the cryptocurrency market, investors requested their money back.

-So, I moved on to [HostPapa](https://www.hostpapa.com), a Canadian company specializing in web hosting solutions.
+I moved on to [HostPapa](https://www.hostpapa.com), a Canadian company specializing in web hosting solutions.
 I essentially worked on WooCart, a platform for managing WordPress & [WooCommerce](https://woocommerce.com) websites.
 There, I was responsible for maintaining the code and managing a Kubernetes cluster with hundreds of active clients and thousands of accesses.

 ### Now

 Nowadays, I work at [Fueled](https://fueled.com/) as a Lead Engineer.
 This company is extremely renowned for its excellence in app development.
 At Fueled, I've had the opportunity to work on their two biggest clients to date, [Victoria's Secrets](https://www.victoriassecretandco.com/) Community and [NationsBenefits](https://www.nationsbenefits.com).
-I served as a full-stack developer on one project and as a backend developer on the other.
+I have been serving as a backend engineer on one and as a full-stack developer on the other.
 At times, I also assisted with the management of a Kubernetes cluster.

 Thank you for reading my story.
 I hope you enjoyed it.
 If you have any questions, please feel free to contact me.